videoDAC/livepeer-gateway/transcoding.md

 9. Enter the amount of ETH you would like to keep in reserve in the contract, and press return.

-**Livepeer Gateway is now running with Outsourced Transcoding on Livepeer, with payment on Ethereum.**
+**Livepeer Gateway is now running with Non-local Transcoding on Livepeer, with payment on Arbitrum.**

 You can now stream content into Livepeer Gateway, and observe that your content is being transcoded into different formats.